 How Much Do HOA Property Managers Charge?

-There are also several red flags you may want to look out for because some HOA fees (such as meeting fees, fees per instance, newsletter printing costs, etc.) can leave you with a bitter aftertaste.
+You may want to look out for several red flags because some HOA fees (such as meeting fees, fees per instance, newsletter printing costs, etc.) can leave you with a bitter aftertaste.

-So, the average HOA fee property manager charges are $15 per unit per month.
+So, a property manager’s average HOA fee is $15 per unit per month.

 How Much Do Property Managers Charge for Airbnb Vacation Rentals?

-Airbnbs, as you may well know, already fall into the category of short-term or vacation rentals.
+Airbnbs, as you may well know, already fall into short-term or vacation rentals.